Full-Time Licensed Therapist Positions Available at

 Portland DBT Institute

-We are always looking for passionate and talented behaviorally focused licensed providers to join our team.
+We are always looking for passionate, talented, behaviorally-focused licensed providers to join our team.
 We provide comprehensive training and supervision services, and a supportive, lively environment to work in!

 All qualified applicants will be afforded equal employment opportunities without discrimination because of race, creed (religion), color, sex, national origin, sexual orientation, military status, age, disability, predisposing genetic characteristic, marital status or domestic violence victim status, and shall also follow the requirements of the Human Rights Law with regard to non-discrimination on the basis of prior criminal conviction and prior arrest.

-We are currently seeking full time therapists for our program in Portland and Salem!
-Therapists on this team provide clinical services in both outpatient and intensive outpatient context.
-They would be supervised by DBT therapists with advanced training, have access to a great deal of DBT resources, and would participate fully in the consultation team as well as the clinic as a whole.
+We are currently seeking full-time therapists for our programs in Portland and Salem!
+Therapists on our team provide clinical services in both outpatient and intensive outpatient contexts.
+PDBTI clinicians are supervised by DBT therapists with advanced training, have access to a wide breadth of DBT resources, and participate fully in the consultation team, as well as the clinic as a whole.
 Plus, we’re a fun place to work and the position has full benefits.
-We are seeking individuals who are licensed or license eligible in the state of Oregon.
+We are seeking individuals who are licensed or license-eligible in the state of Oregon.
+Previous clinical DBT experience is valued but not required for new employment.

-Applications will be accepted until the positions are filled.
-Interested candidates should submit questions and requested materials to: Dr. White at email@example.com or via fax (503-231-8153).
-Interested applicants should the following information:
+Applications will be accepted until all positions are filled.
+Interested candidates should submit questions and requested materials to: Dr. Andrew White at email@example.com or via fax (503) 231-8153.
+Interested applicants should include the following information:

 - Letter of intent that describes your career interests and goals.